Curial e Güelfa: Source material and influences

 The plot of Curial is taken from novella 61 of the vernacular Italian Cento novelle antiche of the 13th century.

 In its realism, Curial has some resemblance to contemporary French chivalric narratives, such as Livre des faits du bon messire Jehan le Maingre, dit Boucicaut and Livre des faits de Jacques de Lalaing.
 The basic plot is similar to that of Le Petit Jehan de Saintré, a contemporary romance by Antoine de la Salle.
 Most of its identifiable sources, however are Italian.
 It draws heavily on the works of the early Italian humanists: Dante, Petrarch and Boccaccio.
 Boccaccio's Filocolo and Benvenuto da Imola's commentary on Dante's Divine Comedy have been identified as models.
 It also draws on the Matter of Britain.

 The author of Curial was familiar with the story of Paris e Viana, a copy of which was catalogued in the royal library in Valencia in 1417.

 The song which Curial composes for Güelfa upon his return from Tunisia is Atressi com l'aurifany, in fact composed by Rigaut de Berbezilh.

+There are also classical borrowings.
 The role of Càman is that of Dido lifted from Virgil's Aeneid.
 The Mythologiae of Fulgentius is cited in the preface to the third book.
 The name of Laquesis is that of Lachesis from Plato's Republic, the Latin translation of Manuel Chrysoloras and Uberto Decembrio having reached Naples in 1440.

 Curial's description of the chivalrous King Peter matches that in the chronicle of Bernat Desclot.
 The names of two characters appear to be based on real figures of 15th-century Naples: Melcior de Pando being based on the Pandone counts of Venafro, Boca de Far on the knight Bucca di Faro.
 Abel Soler argues that the echoes of the chronicles of Desclot and Ramon Muntaner were mediated by Italian historiography and are not reflective of the author's direct acquaintance.